Johnny Taylor (comedian): Career

 Taylor began performing stand-up in May 2011, at age 33.

-Taylor's work ethic helped fuel his rise in the Northern California comedy scene; in his first year as a comic, he would drive to San Francisco and perform at as many open mics in one night as he could, appearing on stage between 300 and 400 times that year.
-He won the Stand-up Shootout competition in Sacramento in 2011, was named the city's best comedian in 2016 by readers of the Sacramento News & Review, and came in second in the same poll in 2014.
+His work ethic helped fuel his rise in the Northern California comedy scene; in his first year as a comic, he drove to San Francisco and performed at as many open mics in one night as he could, appearing on stage between 300 and 400 times in 2011(in seven months).
+He won the Stand-up Shootout competition in Sacramento in 2011, was named the city's best comedian in 2016 by readers of the Sacramento News & Review, and finished second in the same poll in 2014.

-Taylor considers himself a "storyteller comic", and much of his material is drawn from his own life.
+Taylor considers himself to be a "storyteller comic", and much of his material is drawn from his life.
 He is known for his deeply personal, brutally honest and often dark comedy, which includes routines about his divorces and his parents' deaths.
 He has toured across the U.S. and Canada, and is a regular on the comedy festival circuit, performing at San Francisco Sketchfest, the New Orleans Hell Yes Fest, the Asheville Comedy Festival, Altercation Fest, the Sacramento Comedy Festival, and the Chico Comedy Festival.
 He tours frequently with Brian Posehn.

-Taylor also writes for punk-rock satire website The Hard Times.
-In September 2020, he began hosting pop-culture podcast Hipsterocracy for The Hard Times' podcasting network, on which Taylor has interviewed other comedians as well as musicians such as Brendan Benson and Blag Dahlia of the Dwarves.
+Taylor also writes for The Hard Times, punk-rock satire website.
+In September 2020, he began hosting pop-culture podcast Hipsterocracy for The Hard Times' podcasting network, on which Taylor has interviewed other comedians as well as musicians including Brendan Benson and Blag Dahlia of the Dwarves.

 In 2015, he co-hosted the podcast It's Funny Because with fellow Sacramento comic Keith Lowell Jensen, in which the pair interviewed national and Sacramento-area comedians.
-The Sacramento Bee called it "a riveting and eye-opening dissection of the art and craft of comedy."
-With comic Daniel Humbarger, he co-hosted the sports podcast Cowbell Kingdom in 2015 and 2016.

-In 2021, he began hosting the talk-show/news-commentary webseries The Nonfiction with Johnny Taylor, Jr.

-He has also written for the Huffington Post, Laughspin, Laugh Button, McSweeneys, and The Interrobang.
+The Sacramento Bee said that it is "a riveting and eye-opening dissection of the art and craft of comedy."
+With comedian Daniel Humbarger, he co-hosted the sports podcast Cowbell Kingdom in 2015 and 2016.
+In 2021, Taylor began hosting the talk-show/news-commentary webseries The Nonfiction with Johnny Taylor, Jr. He has written for the Huffington Post, Laughspin, Laugh Button, McSweeneys, and The Interrobang.